 - Formula-fed babies are at higher risk of allergic reactions and immune issues such as eczema.

-- Any germs that your baby picks up are communicated to the breast when you breastfeed.
-The next time your baby nurses he/she will receive specialized antibodies to fight those specific germs.
+- Any germs your baby picks up are communicated to the breast when breastfeeding.
+The next time your baby nurses, they will receive specialized antibodies to fight those specific germs.

 Will Extended Breastfeeding Provide Immune Benefits?

 - Even though the amount of milk that is taken in stays the same, the level of antibodies and immune factors increase over time!
 This is natural proof that we are intended to breastfeed for longer.

 - Babies are less likely to eat during illness, but a breastfed baby will usually breastfeed more when ill (for comfort).
 This is an excellent way for a sick child to receive all the nutrition and comfort possible.